 ROMIR Monitoring is Gallup International's representative in Russia.
 Their site offers most pollsfor free with handy figures and graphs to boot.
 However, they have provided no organization other than chronology.
 Try Google's "search site" option on this one.

 Since 1993, Russia has used the "party list" system: the voter votes for a party rather than an individual candidate.
 The party is then awarded seats proportionately to the amount of votes they received and assigns people to those seats.
 In 2005, reforms were passed to require that parties gain at least 7% of the vote to gain representation, to prevent parties from forming blocs to help them over this requirement, and to make legislative elections exclusively by party list (single mandate districts still exist in some city and regional elections).
 Political parties must also be officially registered to run, which requires them to collect two million signatures in a limited amount of time, of which no more than 5% can be judged "fake" by the Central Elections Commission in a closed-door review of the signatures.
 As of 2004, the governors of Russia regions have been appointed and fired by the President and approved by the regional legislature, most of which are now dominated by United Russia.
 The Russian Ministry of Justice offers a full list of Russia's officially registered political parties, along with official party information such as membership numbers and financial accounting.
 The list below is current as of November, 2010.
+You might also like this compilaition (in Russian) of Russian campaign commercials from 1991-2012.

 A. Registered Parties Represented in the Duma back to top